Readiness Supportive Leadership Training (RESULT)

 Detailed Description

-The investigators will evaluate the effectiveness of our Resilience-Supportive Leadership Training (RESULT) intervention with U.S. Army soldiers stationed at Joint Base Lewis-McChord (JBLM) in the State of Washington.
-The study will include a control group, so The investigators can better determine whether any observed changes in our participants are due to our training programs, and not some other factor.
+The investigators evaluate the effectiveness of our Resilience-Supportive Leadership Training (RESULT) intervention with U.S. Army soldiers stationed at Joint Base Lewis-McChord (JBLM) in the State of Washington.
+The study includes a control group, so the investigators can better determine whether any observed changes in our participants are due to our training programs, and not some other factor.
 The investigators anticipate that the training programs will have a positive impact on service member readiness and resilience, psychological health, team cohesion, and reduced loneliness.

 Study Type